phsycologicalFudge/AvarionX-Android-Antivirus/README.md

 ## Overview

-ColourSwift Security helps you scan files and apps on your device for known malware.
+ColourSwift Security helps you scan files and apps on your device for known malware using a local scanning engine and optional cloud-assisted threat intelligence.

 - Scans files stored on your phone
 - Real-Time Protection for the downloads folder